-Wangi Falls is the best-known and most popular attraction in Litchfield National Park – a park renowned for its accessible and pristine natural beauty.
-Accessible by sealed road, the falls are found near the western boundary of the park, 150 kilometres south of Darwin.
+Wangi Falls is the best-known and most popular attraction in Litchfield National Park – a park renowned for its accessibility and pristine natural beauty.
+The falls are found near the western boundary of the park, 150 kilometres south of Darwin along sealed roads.

-Sit on the expansive manicured lawns of the picnic area and watch the water of the two falls cascade over the rock escarpments into the large plunge pool below.
+Relax in the expansive manicured lawns of the picnic area and watch the water from the two falls cascade over the rock escarpments into the large plunge pool below.
 Take a dip in the pool, which is surrounded by lush monsoon rainforest.
-There is a kiosk, camping ground with hot showers and barbecues nearby.
+There is a kiosk, picnic tables and barbecues with a camp ground and hot showers nearby.

-There are various walking tracks, including a three kilometre track that takes you up over the falls and back to the car park.
-The falls can be closed to swimming periodically, especially during the tropical summer from October to March, as currents in the pool can become strong and dangerous, but the fast-flowing falls make for spectacular photography.
+There are various walking tracks, including a three kilometre loop track that takes you up and over the falls and back to the car park, or a return option to the Treetop viewing platform.
+The falls are regularly closed to swimming during the tropical summer from October to March, as currents in the pool can become strong and dangerous.
+During summer, the fast-flowing falls make for spectacular photography.
 At these times the kiosk and picnic facilities remain open.

 ActivitiesBirdwatching Camping Hiking Swimming Walks